Standen - 4 miles

 Go through a kissing gate and follow the path all the way along the left hand side of a field.
 Ignore any paths going off to the left or right.

-The footpath dives into woodland and turns into a sunken path for a while.
+At the bottom corner of the field, go through a gate.
+The footpath now dives into woodland and turns into a sunken path for a while.
 Keep going downhill, again ignoring all the paths going left or right.
 Go through a gate and continue downhill to a fence at the bottom of the hill.
 (There are good views across the Weirwood reservoir as you walk down the hill.)

 Turn right at the fence and continue along this path keeping the fence on your left until you reach a single track road.
 The road to the left is now submerged under the reservoir, so turn right and head uphill along the road until you reach a T junction.